begolu2/rktik-thesis/01_introduction.md

 5. Finding and removing bugs
 6. Evaluation

-The Github issue tracker was used to record these tasks and eventual subtasks ^[Access to the issue tracker is restricted to Github accounts registered as Rktik developers].
+The Github issue tracker was used to record these tasks and eventual subtasks ^[Access to the issue tracker is restricted to Github accounts registered as Rktik developers.].
 A Git repository, also hosted on Github, was used to track the contents of the source code.
-Changes in the source code recorded in Git link to the relevant tasks in the issue tracker, that these changes affected.
-While Git and Github offer the most advantages to team-based programming projects, it also helped me as a single developer, by offering an interface to keep track of open tasks and link progress to specific source code changes.
+Changes in the source code are referenced from the issue tracker when they are connected to the resolution of an issue.
+Using Git and Github helps to keep an overview of tasks and their relation to specific source code changes and offers quick access to past versions of the source code.
+This feature can be valuable as it allows deleting code without worrying that it might still be needed later on in development.

 The Rktik application is implemented in the Python programming language, using the Flask framework for web applications and the SQLAlchemy object relational mapper.
 Additionally, some features of the user interface are implemented using the jQuery library.
 The operating environment is provided by Heroku in the form of a  platform-as-a-service (PAAS).
 A PAAS allows uploading and running a web application on provisioned servers without having to configure these servers manually.
 See [Hosting and Deployment] for more details on this process.